Annenberg-Media/USCRoady/README.md

-# USCRoady
+# USC Crossy Road 🐓
-Avoiding Scooters and Bikes Everyday
+play as tommy trojan to avoid high speed scooters and bikes!